Copenhagen Introduction Walking Tour, Copenhagen

 Copenhagen Introduction Walking Tour (Self Guided), Copenhagen

-A fairy tale of a city, full of peculiarities, Denmark's capital Copenhagen has a fairly straightforward etymology.
-It derives from Kopmannahafn, which roughly translates to “merchant's harbor”, and reflects the city's origin as a place of commerce by the harbor.
-Originally a Viking fishing village called Havn (port), established in the 10th century near today's Gammel Strand, it was given as a fief to Bishop Absalon, who built a modest fortress on the island of Slotsholmen in 1167.
+The Danish capital Copenhagen is a fairy tale of a city, full of peculiarities.
+Its name – derived from the Danish words for merchant ("køpmann") and harbor ("havn") – reflects the city's origin as a place of commerce by the sea.
+A humble fishing village, established in the 10th century AD, some hundred years later it emerged as a town after Bishop Absalon, recognized as the city's founder, built a modest fortress on the island of Slotsholmen.

-Sometimes referred to as "the City of Spires", Copenhagen is known for its horizontal skyline, broken by spires.
-One such is the spire of the City Hall (Rådhus) – seat of Copenhagen's municipal council, situated on City Hall Square (Radhuspladsen).
+Often referred to as "the City of Spires", Copenhagen is indeed well-known for its horizontal skyline broken by spires.
+One such tops the City Hall – the seat of Copenhagen's municipal council that rises majestically over the City Hall Square.

 How it works: Download the app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store to your mobile phone or tablet.
 The app turns your mobile device into a personal tour guide and its built-in GPS navigation functions guide you from one tour stop to next.
 The app works offline, so no data plan is needed when traveling abroad.